City-of-Helsinki/events-helsinki-monorepo/README.md

 > having duplicates in the yarn.lock, you can run `yarn dedupe --check` and `yarn dedupe` to
 > apply deduplication.
 The duplicate check is enforced in the example github actions.

+### Developing on Windowns

+Monorepo uses symbolic links and you should check your git configurations when operating on Windows.
+If git config has core.symlinks key set to false when cloning the repository, building an app will result : 'Error: Export encountered errors on following paths:'.
+Note that `yarn dev` with apps could give the error, but still will get up and running.
+Also if your `/packages/common-i18n/src/locales` does not have folder `default` and has a file instead, you have a problem.

+Set your git configs before cloning the repository.
+Check our git config in console with `git config --list`.
+You should have either global or system key `core.symlinks` set to true.
+To set global type `git config --global core.symlinks true`.
+Use `git config --global --list` to check.
+To alter the system configs, run PowerShell as an administrator.
+Type `git config --system core.symlinks true` and use `git config --system --list` to check.

 ## 5. Quality

 ### 5.1 Linters